iai-group/arXivDigest/arxivdigest/api/README.md

 `POST /recommendations/articles`

-Insert article recommendations for articles to users, with a score describing how well it matches the users interests.
+Insert recommendations for articles to users, with a score describing how well it matches the users interests.
 Systems can submit recommendations in the periods specified in the [schedule](/../../#daily-submission-periods), recommendations submitted outside of the specified periods will be ignored.
 Systems can only recommend articles added to arXivDigest the past seven days.
 See the  [recommendation submission guide](/../../#howto-for-experimental-recommender-systems) for more information on how to submit recommendations.

 The maximal number of users that can be given recommendations in a single request, maximal number of recommendations per user and maximal length of explanations can be [configured](#configurations).

 Header:
-- `api-key` used to identify which system the recomendations come from
+- `api-key` used to identify which system the recommendations come from

 JSON:
   - `user_id` id of the user